-- 4.1 Any nursing task delegated by the professional nurse shall be: - A. Within the area of responsibility of the nurse delegating the task; - B. Within the knowledge, skills and ability of the nurse delegating the task; - C. Of a routine, repetitive nature and shall not require the Delegatee to exercise nursing judgment or intervention; - D. A task that a reasonable and prudent nurse would find to be within generally accepted nursing practice; - E. An act consistent with the health and safety of the Client; and - F. Limited to a specific Delegatee, for a specific Client, and within a specific time frame, except for Delegation in Schools as described in Section 7 of this Chapter, or Delegation in a Licensed Child Care Facility as described in Section 9 of this Chapter. - 4.2 The Delegatee shall not further delegate to another individual the tasks delegated by the professional nurse. - 4.3 The delegated task may not be expanded without the expressed permission of the Delegator. - 4.4 The Delegator shall assure that the Delegatee can and will perform the task with the degree of care and skill that would be expected of the professional nurse.
+- 4.1 Any nursing task delegated by the professional nurse shall be: - 4.1.1 Within the area of responsibility of the nurse delegating the task; - 4.1.2 Within the knowledge, skills and ability of the nurse delegating the task; - 4.1.3 Of a routine, repetitive nature and shall not require the Delegatee to exercise nursing judgment or intervention; - 4.1.4 A task that a reasonable and prudent nurse would find to be within generally accepted nursing practice; - 4.1.5 An act consistent with the health and safety of the Client; and - 4.1.6 Limited to a specific Delegatee, for a specific Client, and within a specific time frame, except for Delegation in Schools or Delegation in a Licensed Child Care Facility as described in Section 7 of these Chapter 13 rules. - 4.2 The Delegatee shall not further delegate to another individual the tasks delegated by the professional nurse. - 4.3 The delegated task may not be expanded without the expressed permission of the Delegator. - 4.4 The Delegator shall assure that the Delegatee can and will perform the task with the degree of care and skill that would be expected of the professional nurse.
 (Chapter 13, Rules and Regulations CO Nurse Practice Act)